intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 around that limitation by creating global named metadata that references the type's name.

+We also introduce three metadata that can be attached to a function definition similar to the existing `!intel_reqd_sub_group_size`:

+* The `!intel_declared_aspects` metadata is used for functions that are decorated with `[[sycl::device_has()]]`.
+The value of the metadata node is a list of `i32` constants, where each constant is a value from `enum class aspect` representing the aspects listed in the attribute.

-We also introduce two metadata that can be attached to a function definition similar to the existing `!intel_reqd_sub_group_size`.
-The `!intel_declared_aspects` metadata is used for functions that are decorated with `[[sycl::device_has()]]`, and the `!intel_used_aspects` metadata is used to store the propagated information about all aspects used by a kernel or exported device function.
+* The `!intel_used_aspects` metadata is used to store the propagated information about all aspects used by a kernel or exported device function.
+  The value of this metadata node is also a list of `i32` constants, where each constant is a value from `enum class aspect` representing the aspects that are used by the kernel or exported device function.

-In each case, the metadata's parameter is an unnamed metadata node, and the value of the metadata node is a list of `i32` constants, where each constant is a value from `enum class aspect`.
+* The `!intel_assumed_targets` metadata is used to decorate kernel functions and `SYCL_EXTERNAL` functions, telling the value of the `-fsycl-assume-all-kernels-run-on-targets` that was used to compile the translation unit.
+The value of this metadata node is a list of `i32` constants, where each constant is a value from `enum class aspect` representing the a target device specified by that switch.
+(Each target device has an associated aspect.)
+If the translation unit is compiled without the `-fsycl-assume-all-kernels-run-on-targets`, the metadata has an empty list of aspects.

+  The reason an empty metadata is added to functions compiled without the command line switch is to aid with the error checking that happens in the `sycl-post-link` tool w.r.t. `SYCL_EXTERNAL` functions.
+The presence of the empty metadata allows `sycl-post-link` to identify functions that are definitely known to be compiled without `-fsycl-assume-all-kernels-run-on-targets`.
+Functions with no metadata might be created by backend IR passes, even when this switch *is* specified.

-For example, the following illustrates the IR that corresponds to a function `foo` that is decorated with `[[sycl::device_has()]]` where the required aspects have the numerical values `8` and `9`.
+To illustrate, the following IR corresponds to a function `foo` that is decorated with `[[sycl::device_has()]]` where the required aspects have the numerical values `8` and `9`.
 In addition, the function uses an optional feature that corresponds to an aspect with numerical value `8`.

 ```
 define void @foo() !intel_declared_aspects !1 !intel_used_aspects !2 {}